 Being alone, turned out to be one of the best things that could have happened.
-I was learning more about myself, than I ever had before.
-Obviously, I still had friends in the area, and I love to spend time with them, but now it is a different mentality.
+I was learning more about myself than I ever had before.
+Obviously, I still had friends in the area, but now I had a different mentality.
 I didn’t dread going home alone.
 I didn’t get anxious every time I woke up with nobody in the house.
 I was finally able to relax and enjoy the quiet.
 I was just as happy being around them, as I was being alone.
 I felt really balanced, which was such an indescribable feeling.
 I didn’t need to rely on the time others were willing to give me, I made my own time.